What Software Do Proofreaders Use?

 • plagiarism detector (checks originality of work by comparing it against billions of web pages)

-I find Grammarly Premium to be particularly helpful when I’m doing copyediting in addition to proofreading.
+I find Grammarly Premium especially helpful when I’m doing copyediting in addition to proofreading.
 I also use it to check all my blog articles.

 Getting the Most Out of Grammarly

-The trick to using Grammarly is knowing that it’s far from perfect.
+Another key to using Grammarly effectively is recognizing that it’s far from perfect.

 If you’ve been trained as a proofreader, you’ll have the discernment to accept the accurate suggestions and thank Grammarly for catching any errors you’ve missed.